Finite torsors over strongly $F$-regular singularities: On the existence of a maximal cover

-It is natural to ask what the relationship is between our maximal cover $R \subset R^{\star}$; see \autoref{thm.FundamentalGroupIsFinite}, and Esnault and Viehweg's construction of the \emph{Local Nori fundamental group-scheme} in \cite{EsnaultViehwegSurfaceSingularitiesDominatedSmoothVarieties}.
-To simplify our discussion, let us consider abelian group-schemes only.
-In this case, the property our cover has is that its abelian local Nori fundamental group-scheme $\pi_{1,\textnormal{loc}}^{\textnormal{N,ab}}(U^{\star},X^{\star},x^{\star})$ is trivial.
+It is natural to wonder what is the relationship between our maximal cover $R \subset R^{\star}$; see \autoref{thm.FundamentalGroupIsFinite}, and Esnault--Viehweg's construction of the \emph{local Nori fundamental group-scheme} in \cite{EsnaultViehwegSurfaceSingularitiesDominatedSmoothVarieties}.
+For simplicity, let us consider the commutative case only.
+Then, the property our cover has is that its abelian local Nori fundamental group-scheme $\pi_{1,\textnormal{loc}}^{\textnormal{N,ab}}(U^{\star},X^{\star},x^{\star})$ is trivial.
 Nevertheless, it is not clear to the author whether or not this implies that $\pi_{1,\textnormal{loc}}^{\textnormal{N,ab}}(U,X,x) $ is finite.

-We are deeply thankful to Christian Liedtke who pointed out to us an example suggesting this should not be always the case.
-He kindly shared with us the following example of a surface $\textnormal{D}_4$ singularity in characteristic $2$ that is a $\Z/2\Z$-quotient of $\hat{\mathbb{A}}_{\kay}^2$ but admitting a nontrivial $\bm{\mu}_2$-torsor.
-The singularity is $\kay\llbracket x,y,x\rrbracket/(z^2-xyz-x^2y-xy^2 )$, the Weil divisor corresponding to the prime ideal $(x,z)$ has index $2$.
-Therefore, its local abelian Nori fundamental group-scheme cannot be $\Z/2\Z$ since it needs to take into account $\bm{\mu}_2$ as well.
-Nonetheless, this singularity, though $F$-pure, is not strongly $F$-regular.
-We invite the reader to look at \cite[Example 7.12]{SchwedeTuckerTestIdealFiniteMaps} for a closer look into this particular singularity, \cf \cite{ArtinWildlyRamifiedZ2Actions}.
+He is deeply thankful to Christian Liedtke who pointed out to him an example suggesting this should not be always the case.
+The example is a surface $\textnormal{D}_4$ singularity in characteristic $2$ that is a $\Z/2\Z$-quotient of $\hat{\mathbb{A}}_{\kay}^2$ but admits a nontrivial $\mu_2$-quasitorsor.
+The singularity is $\kay\llbracket x,y,x\rrbracket/(z^2-xyz-x^2y-xy^2 )$.
+The divisor defined by $(x,z)$ has index $2$.
+Therefore, its local abelian Nori fundamental group-scheme cannot be $\Z/2\Z$ as it must take into account $\mu_2$ as well.
+This singularity (although $F$-pure) is not strongly $F$-regular.
+See \cite[Example 7.12]{SchwedeTuckerTestIdealFiniteMaps} for a closer look into this singularity, \cf \cite{ArtinWildlyRamifiedZ2Actions}.